 What does a teenager feel when someone close to them dies?
 How do they respond to the death of a parent, a sibling, a relative, a friend?
 In our work with teenagers, we’ve learned that teens respond better to adults who choose to be companions on the grief journey rather than direct it.
 We have also discovered that adult companions need to be aware of their own grief issues and journeys because their experiences and beliefs impact the way they relate to teens.
-Printable version link at the bottom of this article.
+Full article can be viewed and printed with Word or PDF formats at the links located at the bottom of this page.

 1.Grieving is the teen’s natural reaction to a death.
 Grief is a natural reaction to death and other losses.
 However, grieving does not feel natural because it may be difficult to control the emotions, thoughts, or physical feelings associated with a death.
 The sense of being out of control that is often a part of grief may overwhelm or frighten some teens.
 Grieving is normal and healthy, yet may be an experience teens resist and reject.
 Helping teens accept the reality that they are grievers allow them to do their grief work and to progress in their grief journey.